Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/02-adv-openquery-xml.md

 classes: wide
 ---

+## Intro

+This is an unorthodox solution.
+And it came to me two years ago working on a problem that had very particular constraints.

+The underlying idea is to use an `OPENQUERY` to send both a query and some XML to the remote server.
+This makes for some very fast set-based filtering.

 ## Openquery

 Openqueries (OQ) make pulling data from a remote server really fast by delegating processing duties to the remote server.